Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ## 2.4.3 - Ensure "Block Apple Watch auto unlock" is set to "Yes"

 >[!NOTE]
->This will restrict users from being able to automatically unlock their Apple Watch when they unlock their iOS/iPadOS device.
+>This will restrict users from being able to Automatedally unlock their Apple Watch when they unlock their iOS/iPadOS device.

 >[!TIP]
 >Manual Remedation